jedipunkz/openstack_folsom_deploy/README.md

 Notice
 ----

-This script was tested 'all in one mode' and '3 nodes mode (controller, network, compute).
+This script was tested ...

-Now I'm developing for separated compornent nodes mode.
-Please wait a moment :D or feel FREE for your fork.
+* all in one node with nova-network
+* separated nodes (controller, compute x N) with nova-network
+* all in one node with quantum
+* separated nodes (controller, network, compute x N) with quantum

+so, now I do not support separated nodes for each service (keystone, glance, nova, etc...).
+If you want to do this with separated nodes mode, please tell me or fork it. :D

 Motivation
 ----

 devstack is very usefull for me.
-I am using devstack for understanding openstack and especially Quantum ! ;) but when I reboot devstack node, all of openstack compornents was not booted.
-That is not good for me. and I wanted to use Ubuntu Cloud Archive packages.
+I am using devstack for understanding openstack, especially Quantum ! ;) but when I reboot devstack node, all of openstack compornents was not booted.
+That is not good for me. and I wanted to use Ubuntu Cloud Archive packages or Ubuntu Package with 12.10.

-Premise Environment
+Require Environment with quanum
 ----

 You need 1 or more node(s) with Ubuntu Server 12.04 LTS / 12.10.